How to make a vision board that works using magazine images and words. An easy and effective ten step tutorial.

 I divide the poster board into a nine section bagua by drawing two equidistant vertical and horizontal lines, then title each section with the life area that it corresponds with in the bagua.

-The bagua is a key component of feng shui, but even if you don’t believe in feng shui (I’m still not sure myself) it provides a nice frame work and some general life categories to keep your goals and vision board well rounded.
+The bagua is a key component of feng shui.
+Even if you don’t believe in feng shui (I’m still not sure myself) it provides a nice frame work and some general life categories to keep your goals and vision board well rounded.

 Again, it’s optional, but I’m telling you what I do.